J9rryGou/J9rryGou.github.io/index.md

 # About
-I'm currently a Ph.D. candidate in [Computer Science and Engineering](https://engineering.nyu.edu/academics/departments/computer-science-and-engineering/) at [the Tandon School of Engineering of New York University](https://engineering.nyu.edu/).
+I'm currently a Ph.D. student in [Computer Science and Engineering](https://engineering.nyu.edu/academics/departments/computer-science-and-engineering/) at [the Tandon School of Engineering of New York University](https://engineering.nyu.edu/).
 My advisor is Prof. [Torsten Suel](https://engineering.nyu.edu/~suel/).
 Prior that, I graduated from [Sun Yat-sen University](http://www.sysu.edu.cn/2012/en/index.htm) (Zhongshan University) in 2019 and completed my Master Program Majored in Computer Science and Engineering at NYU Tandon in 2021.

 My primary research interests include **Information Retrieval** and **Web Search Engine Techniques**.